o3de/o3de.org/content/docs/user-guide/programming/metrics/trace-event-logger.md

 ### Viewing the event metrics
-Using a chromium based browser `about:tracing` page or the trace-viewer provided by the [catapult repo](https://google.github.io/trace-viewer/), the metrics can be visualized based on their event types.
+Using a Cchromium-based browser `about:tracing` page or the trace-viewer provided by the [catapult repo](https://google.github.io/trace-viewer/), the recorded metrics can be visualized based on their event types.

 ![about::tracing](/images/user-guide/metrics/about-tracing.png)